ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ###### Leader Continuation {#aggregation-leader-continuation}

-The Leader begins each round of continuation with an `AggregationJob` received from the Helper.
-It first validates that the `AggregationJob` is well-formed:
+The Leader begins each round of continuation with a sequence of `PrepareStep`s received from the Helper and its locally computed prepare message.

-* The Helper's `prepare_steps` MUST include exactly the same report IDs in the same order (by report ID) as either the `report_shares` in the Leader's `AggregationJobInitReq` (if this is the first round of continuation) or the `prepare_steps` in the Leader's `AggregationJob` (if this is a subsequent round).
-* The Helper MUST advance to the same round as the Leader.
-That is, the Helper's `AggregationJob.round` MUST be 0 if this is the first round of continuation or MUST be equal the Leader's `AggregationJob.round` if this is a subsequent round).

-If either condition does not hold, the Leader should abandon further processing of the aggregation job.

-Once the Helper's `AggregationJob` is validated, the Leader can continue the preparation of each report share in the aggregation job based on its locally computed prepare message and the `PrepareStep` from the Helper.

 If `PrepareStep` is of type `failed`, then the Leader acts based on the value of the `ReportShareError`: